Sound Streaming

 Sound chunk cache

-You can control how much memory will be consumed by the sounds at runtime, by setting the size of the “sound chunk cache”.
+The amount of memory consumed by the sounds at runtime is controlled by the sound.stream_cache_size setting in game.project.
 Given this limit, the loaded sound data will never exceed this limit.